hoanganh25991/game-gom/memory_bank/remaining_matches.md

     - Filenames: gof-splash-..., gof-feature-graphics.png, etc.
     - Suggest:
       - Option A: leave filenames as-is (low risk) — only change visible text references in docs/UI.
-      - Option B: rename assets to goe-* and update references across repo (high risk — must update README, index.html, manifest, and any references).
+      - Option B: rename assets to gom-* and update references across repo (high risk — must update README, index.html, manifest, and any references).
     - I can produce an assets list for your approval (read-only).

 14) android-build & vendor